StackVista/stackstate-docs/use/concepts/relations.md

 ![](/.gitbook/assets/v51_indirect_relation_comp_comp.png)

 Indirect relations link two components that are connected together via a path of invisible components.
 Indirect relations in a view will be displayed when **Show all indirect relations** is enabled in the [visualization settings](/use/stackstate-ui/views/visualization_settings.md).
 An **indirect relation** between two components is shown as a dashed line.
 The direction of the arrowhead shows the direction of the dependency.
-Select an indirect relation to view the path between the components in the right panel details tab - **Indirect relation details**.
+Select an indirect relation to view the full path between the components in the right panel details tab - **Indirect relation details**.

 #### Indirect relation details

 ![Indirect relation details](/.gitbook/assets/v51_indirect_relation_details.png)

 The **Indirect relation details** tab is shown in the StackState UI right panel when an indirect relation is selected in the topology visualizer.
-This shows the full path of all components that connect the source and the target component.
-From here you can click on a component or relation between components to open the associated **Component details** tab or **Direct relation details** tab with detailed information about the selected component or relation.
+The full path, including all components that connect the source and the target component, is shown.
+From here you can click on a component or relation between components to jump to the associated **Component details** tab or **Direct relation details** tab where you will find detailed information about the selected component or relation.

 ### Grouped relations

 ![](/.gitbook/assets/v51_relation_group_comp.png)

-Relations that connect to a component group are shown as a combination of a solid and a dashed line. **This type of relation could contain a combination of direct relations and indirect relations and could connect to one or more components in the component group**.
+Relations between a component group and a component or component group are shown in the topology visualizer as a combination of a solid and a dashed line.
+This type of relation is called a grouped relation and could contain a combination of direct relations and indirect relations and could connect to one or more components in the component group.
 Select a grouped relation to display full details of the included relations in the right panel details tab - **Grouped relation details**.

 #### Grouped relation details